iron-fish/ironfish/CONTRIBUTING.md

 If you don't know what contribution you can work on, here are a few suggestions:
 - Start with our list of "good first issues", which can be [found here](https://github.com/iron-fish/ironfish/contribute), or take a look at our current [list of verified issues](https://github.com/iron-fish/ironfish/issues?q=is%3Aopen+is%3Aissue+label%3Averified).
-  - Update the issue if you are interested in working on it.
+  - Claim the issue if you are interested in working on it.
 - Take a look at our current [pull requests](https://github.com/iron-fish/ironfish/pulls) and help review them.
 - Help us add new tests.
 More testing allows everyone to ship quality code faster.
 - Write documentation or fix the existing documentation